 Resting |

-Total time a driver still needs to rest before arriving on the next mission |
+Total time a driver must rest before arriving at the next mission |

 Driving |

-Total time a driver still needs to drive before arriving on the next mission |
+Total time a driver must drive before arriving at the next mission |

 Total |

-Total remaining time before the driver arrives on the next mission |
+Total remaining time before the driver arrives at the next mission.
+NOTE:

 ETA |